In this third part ~I'll disclose exactly what I do for a living. A little exposition besides nutrition, for something different.

 I remain grey in terms of artificial intelligence, at least for quite forseeable time of turbulence.
 It sadly beckons the worst in some people.
 But I admit unknowns may also bring the best, altruism, or benevolence perhaps, in some others.

-I think the question of intent behind Automation's programming lies in its creator's responsibility.
+I think the question of intent behind Automation's programming lies in its creator's responsibility to answer for social repercussions if any.
 After all, if we WILL ALL be "in it", In this "Internet-of-things", then surely someone or a collective behind such a paradigm ~ MUST uphold some responsibility.

 I don't subscribe to a culture of "work hard to play hard".
-Why?
-I think this is just unsustainable.
 Acknowledgment that one is respected as an individual~ pays dividends beyond paycheck(s).

 Nonetheless I shall repeat my disclaimer.
 I do not, should readers are patient enough to read this far - proclaim any sense that I “know” ins and out of a day in the life of a researcher, a food coach (despite I myself do have some credential) or a science journalist.
 I am not writing this article to fuel my alter ego, or stroking my own impostor